 What are Nurse Mare Foals?

 This is where Last Chance Corral comes in.
-We rescue these foals by purchasing as many as we can, tend to their needs, and find them loving, secure homes.
+We rescue these foals by purchasing as many as we can.
+We bring them home, tend to their needs, and find them loving, secure homes.
 Please help us help them.

 What Is Involved in Rescue?